zayamatias/retroscraper-rpie/README.md

 Log in via ssh to your RetroPie machine

-Cange to the home directory
+Change to the home directory
 ```
 cd
 ```
-Recomemnded: update your system
+Recommended: update your system
 ```
 sudo apt update
 sudo apt upgrade